Prime Volleyball League

-Prime Volleyball League (PVL), also known as RuPay Prime Volleyball League for sponsorship reasons, is a professional men's indoor volleyball league in India.
+Prime Volleyball League is a professional men's indoor volleyball league in India.
 The inaugural season took place in February 2022.
 The league is an initiative of Baseline Ventures with no involvement from Volleyball Federation of India and a rechristened version of the Pro Volleyball League which was held in February 2019.
 Sony Pictures Networks India is the official broadcaster of the league.
-RuPay is the title sponsor of the league and signed the contract for three years.
+Bengaluru Torpedoes are the defending champions having defeated the Mumbai Meteors in the 2025 PVL final.